 I was told recently on my tour with Frutas y Verduras, that some of the chilis that we think are native to Mexico actually aren’t.

 For instance, Habaneros (not habañeros), are actually from Cuba.
 They didn’t like them there so they exported them to Mexico from, you guessed it, Havana.
 Hence the name.

 The most popular varieties that you’ll spot everywhere in Mexico are serrano, jalapeño, poblano, and big sweet bell peppers.
-Of course, chipotle are everywhere too, a dried chili that dates back to Aztec times.
+Of course, chipotle are everywhere too, it’s actually just a dried chili jalapeño, but there is proof that it was being eaten way back in Aztec times.